-The consolidated financial statements include the accounts of Canadian Utilities Limited and its subsidiaries (see Note 28).
-The statements also include the accounts of a proportionate share of the Company's investments in joint operations and its equity-accounted investments in ATCO Structures & Logistics (24.5 per cent) and joint ventures.
+The consolidated financial statements include the accounts of Canadian Utilities Limited and its subsidiaries (see Note 29), and the accounts of a proportionate share of the Company's investment in joint operations and joint ventures (see Note 31).
+The statements also include the Company's equity-accounted investments in ATCO Structures & Logistics (24.5 per cent) up to December 31, 2017, when it was sold to ATCO Ltd. (see Note 30).
 In these financial statements, "the Company" means Canadian Utilities Limited, its subsidiaries and joint arrangements.